 CANCUN DESTINATION GUIDE

-Cancun is the one of the most important resort destinations in Mexico.
+Cancun is one of the most important resort destinations in Mexico.
 Founded in 1970, Cancun rapidly became known around the world for its spectacular turquoise blue waters and magnificent natural wonders.
-Now a days, Cancun is a top worldwide destination with millions of people visiting per year.
+Nowadays, Cancun is a top worldwide destination with millions of visitors per year.

 DOWNTOWN CANCUN AND HOTEL ZONE